 - 2 tablespoons tamari or soy sauce

-- 1-inch knob of fresh ginger, peeled and grated
+- 1 inch sized knob fresh ginger peeled and grated

 - 1/8 teaspoon red pepper flakes

-- In a small bowl combine tamari, garlic, ginger and red pepper flakes.
+In a small bowl combine tamarin or soy sauce, garlic, ginger and red pepper flakes.